apache/maven/maven-core-it/README.txt

 it0062: Test that a deployment of a snapshot falls back to a non-snapshot repository if no snapshot repository is
         specified.

+it0063: Test the use of a system scoped dependency to tools.jar.

 -------------------------------------------------------------------------------

 - generated sources